The Dunning–Kruger Effect in Development: When Confidence Costs More Than Concrete

 How to organize SOPs and an owner portal?

-Document SOPs, SLAs, and quality gates; provide owners dashboards with OR/ADR/RevPAR/NOI, reports, work orders, and payouts in one place.
+Document SOPs, SLAs, and quality gates; provide owners dashboards with OR/ADR/RevPAR/NOI, reports, work orders, and payouts in one portal.

-What are premortem, a red team, and Brier scores?
+What are a premortem, a red team, and Brier scores?

-Premortem is a quick pre-mortem risk session; a red team is an independent QS/PM audit of assumptions/costs/contracts; Brier scores measure the accuracy of probabilistic forecasts.
+A premortem is a rapid pre-failure analysis; a red team is an independent QS/PM audit of assumptions, cost plans, and contracts; Brier scores measure the accuracy of probabilistic forecasts.

 Further reading